AnarchyTools/anarchytools.github.io/docs/tasks.md

     :overlays { } ;;what overlays can be applied to this task

-    :required-overlays [] ;;what overlays are required for this task }
+    :required-overlays [] ;;what overlays are required for this task

+    ;;List platforms here to only run the task when targeting the specified platform :only-platforms []
+}
 ```